BevAlc Insights’ 2022 White Wine Category Forecast

 Active Lifestyles and Discovery to Drive Future Sales

-As consumers increasingly seek out refreshing, lower-calorie beverages, white wine is poised to drive sales in the future.
+As consumers increasingly seek out refreshing, lower-calorie, and “better-for-you” beverages, white wine is poised to drive sales in the future.
 “Retailers should keep in mind that healthy living continues to be an important passion area for consumers today,” says Rossman.